yiqunchen/SpikeInference/README.md

 Note that `SpikeInference` imports the package `Rcpp`.
 If the installation process fails on MAC OS due to issues related to `R` and `cpp` compiler tools, this [post](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/) might provide some useful information.

-## Use
+## Tutorials and Use
-See [here]( https://yiqunchen.github.io/SpikeInference/) for tutorials and examples.
+Visit [https://yiqunchen.github.io/SpikeInference/](https://yiqunchen.github.io/SpikeInference/) for tutorials and examples.
 Please [file an issue](https://github.com/yiqunchen/SpikeInference/issues) if you have a request for a tutorial that is not currently included.

 ## Citation